hotosm/osm-tagger/README.md

 uvicorn tagger.main:app --reload
 ```

-Then, send a request with category and image (url and coordinates).
+Finally, send a request with category and image (url and coordinates).

 In this example we use "roads" and the image below: